Tainan Kōkūtai (Tainan Air Group) / 251 Kōkūtai (251 Air Group)

 The Tainan Kōkūtai (Tainan Air Group) was formed at Taiwan Airfield on Formosa (Taiwan).

-On December 8, 1941 A6M2 Zeros of the Tainan Kokutai participated in escort bombers and conducting fighter sweeps over Clark Field on Luzon in the Philippines.
+On December 8, 1941 A6M2 Zeros from the Tainan Kokutai participated in escort bombers and conducting fighter sweeps over Clark Field on Luzon in the Philippines.
 On December 9, 1941 flew missions over Luzon despite bad weather.
 On December 10, 1941 Tainan pilots including Saburo Sakai intercepted and shot down B-17C 40-2045 piloted by Captain Colin Purdie Kelly, Jr. over Luzon.

 During late December 1941, a detachment operated from Legaspi Airfield.
 On January 16, 1942 transfered to Tarakan Airfield.

 Operations from Rabaul and Lae

 On April 1, 1942 all 4th Kokutai A6M2 Zeros and their pilots stationed at at Lakunai Airfield near Rabaul were transfered the Tainan Kokutai operating at Lakunai Airfield.

 During April 1942, the Tainan Kokutai moved to Lae Airfield on New Guinea and began flying fighter sweeps and bomber escort missions over Port Moresby.
 When Allied aircraft began attacking their base, they also flew combat air patrols (CAP) to protect the Lae Airfield area and intercept attacking enemy planes.